gra-m/api_ibkr_01/extra_info.md

 ### An API Contract object

-can be defined in multiple ways to specify the same instrument in IB's database AND must match a single financial instrument that is tradable at IB to use with functions such as placeOrder or reqMktData.
+can be defined in multiple ways to specify the same instrument in IB's database AND must match a single financial instrument that is tradeable at IB to use with functions such as placeOrder or reqMktData.

 ### If a very large amount of historical data is requested from the API,